 What Challenges Do Servant Leaders Face?

-- Some people need clearer leadership and less autonomy
+- Certain people prefer more direct leadership and less independence.

-- The lines between staff and bosses can become blurred
+- It can blur the lines between staff and bosses.